Neutrxl/Severitium/README.md

 Currently no info, sorry.

+## Use

+You can manually use this component by enabling the [script](https://raw.githubusercontent.com/Neutrxl/Themed/main/Theme.user.js) in Tampermonkey.

 ## Browser compatibility

 Here's the list of browsers and their versions which support the code.
 On the other side for simple script using is needed Tampermonkey extension.